Danish standards for terms of employment

-When you apply for a residence and work permit in Denmark , it is a condition that your salary and terms of employment correspond to Danish standards.
+When you apply for a residence and work permit in Denmark , it is a condition that your terms of employment correspond to Danish standards.

 When we say that your salary and terms of employment must correspond to Danish standards, we mean that your salary, holiday entitlements, terms of notice etc. must not be inferior to the standards within the professional field in Denmark in which you are going to work.

-Therefore, you must generally be offered full-time employment (normally 37 hours per week).
+For most schemes it is a condition that you are offered full-time employment (normally 37 hours per week).

 The EU Working Time Directive determines that the average weekly working hours within a 4 month period must not be higher than 48 hours.